What are the risk factors for non-Hodgkin lymphoma?

 Some genetic (inherited) syndromes can cause children to be born with a deficient immune system.
 Along with an increased risk of serious infections, these children also have a higher risk of developing non-Hodgkin lymphoma.
 These inherited immune deficiency diseases can be passed on to children, but people with non-Hodgkin lymphoma who don’t have these inherited diseases do not pass an increased risk of lymphoma on to their children.

-Some autoimmune diseases such as rheumatoid arthritis, systemic lupus erythematosus (SLE or lupus), celiac sprue (gluten-sensitive enteropathy), and others have been linked with an increased rate of non-Hodgkin lymphoma.
+Some autoimmune diseases such as rheumatoid arthritis, systemic lupus erythematosus (SLE or lupus), Sjogren (Sjögren) disease, celiac sprue (gluten-sensitive enteropathy), and others have been linked with an increased rate of non-Hodgkin lymphoma.

 In autoimmune diseases, the immune system sees the body’s own tissues as foreign and attacks them, as it would a germ.
 Lymphocytes (the cells from which lymphomas start) are part of the body’s immune system.
-The overactive immune system in autoimmune diseases may cause lymphocytes to grow and divide more often than normal.
-This may increase the risk of them developing into lymphoma cells.
+The overactive immune system in autoimmune diseases may make lymphocytes grow and divide more often than normal.
+This might increase the risk of them developing into lymphoma cells.

 Some types of infections may raise the risk of non-Hodgkin lymphoma in different ways.